What is Cucumber Framework? (Benefits of Cucumber Testing)

 - Flexible with different software platforms like Selenium, Ruby on Rails, Watir, Spring framework, and so forth

-- Cucumber testing tool is a purely business-driven development tool written in Ruby
+- The Cucumber testing tool is a purely business-driven development tool written in Ruby.

-- The business-driven development approach is an advancement over test-driven development approach, which follows the
+- The business-driven development approach is an advancement over the test-driven development approach, which follows the

 - ‘Given-When-Then’ steps for writing test cases

-- Cucumber framework makes use of Gherkin ( A simple plain text language parser) to describe expected software behaviors in a logical language, which results in better communication and collaboration among technical and non-technical team members
+- Cucumber framework uses Gherkin ( A simple plain text language parser) to describe expected software behaviors logically, resulting in better communication and collaboration among technical and non-technical team members.

-- Cucumber provides compatibility with popular software platforms like Selenium, Watir, Ruby, and other popular platforms
+- Cucumber is compatible with popular software platforms like Selenium, Watir, Ruby, and others.

-- One must also keep in mind the limitations, before deciding the behavior-driven development approach
+- One must also consider the limitations before deciding on the behavior-driven development approach.